Composition Design of Shape Memory Ceramics based on Gaussian Processes: Analysis of compositions

-To understand the role of dopant Er$_2$O$_3$ in reducing the tetragonality ratio $(c_\text{t}/a_\text{t})$, we calculate the $(c_\text{t}/a_\text{t})=1.0258$ for 31.75Zr-37.75Hf-14.5Y-14.5Ta using predicted lattice parameters, and after addition of $1.5 \%$ Er$_2$O$_3$ in this composition, the $(c_\text{t}/a_\text{t})$ ratio reduces to 1.0246, a $0.117\%$ reduction in the tetragonality value.
+To understand the role of dopant Er$_2$O$_3$ in reducing the tetragonality ratio $(c_\text{t}/a_\text{t})$, we calculate the $(c_\text{t}/a_\text{t})=1.0258$ for this composition using predicted lattice parameters, and after addition of $1.5 \%$ Er$_2$O$_3$ in this composition, the $(c_\text{t}/a_\text{t})$ ratio reduces to 1.0246, a $0.117\%$ reduction in the tetragonality value.
 This implies that small amounts of Er$_2$O$_3$ addition (up to solubility limits) in the Zr-Hf-Y-Ta ceramic system reduces its tetragonality ratio; however, it has a weak effect in reducing tetragonality.